spearwolf/custom_event/README.md

 #### isPaused

 Boolean property.
-Indicates if the subscriber is active (receives messages) or not.
+Indicates if subscriber is active (receives messages) or not.

 ```javascript
 console.log( plah.isPaused )   // => "false"